-and the willingness of physicians to participate in our planned clinical trials.
-If patients are unwilling to participate in our clinical trials for any reason, the timeline for conducting trials and obtaining regulatory approval of our product candidates may be delayed.
+If patients are unwilling to participate in our clinical trials for any reason, the timeline for conducting trials and obtaining regulatory approval of our product candidates will be delayed.

-Even if we enroll a sufficient number of eligible patients to initiate our clinical trials, we may be unable to maintain participation of these patients throughout the course of the clinical trial as required by the clinical trial protocol, in which event we may be unable to use the research results from those patients.
-If we have difficulty enrolling and maintaining the enrollment of a sufficient number of patients to conduct our clinical trials as planned, we may need to delay, limit or terminate ongoing or planned clinical trials, any of which would have an adverse effect on our business.
+Even if we or investigators enroll a sufficient number of eligible patients to initiate our clinical trials, we or they may be unable to maintain participation of these patients throughout the course of the clinical trial as required by the clinical trial protocol, in which event we may be unable to use the research results from those patients.
+If we or investigators have difficulty enrolling and maintaining the enrollment of a sufficient number of patients to conduct clinical trials, we won't receive the necessary data from the clinical trial which would have a material adverse effect on our business.